 Annual surveillance audits from the certification body typically cost 1,500 to 4,000 euros depending on organisation size and scope.
 The full recertification audit at year three is similar in cost to the original Stage 2.

 "The standard is scalable.
-A 15-person professional services firm and a 150-person SaaS business need very different ISMS implementations, and the standard accommodates both.
+A 15-person professional services firm and a 150-person SaaS business need different ISMS implementations, and the standard accommodates both.
 The mistake is treating it as a one-size enterprise exercise."

 Certification is not a one-time project.
 The standard requires continual improvement, and your certificate depends on demonstrating that the ISMS remains effective over time.